james-stevens/pyrar/COMMERICAL_HOSTING.md

 PyRar enables you to sell SLDs in any of your own TLDs or in any TLD you can interconnect your PyRar instance to (see below).

 With a PyRar TLD/SLD sales solution, you are **NOT** required to sign over / stake **YOUR** TLDs to anybody else and **ALL** payments for SLDs will come directly to you.
-What we provide is cloud hosting & technical support, everything else is yours.
+What we provide is cloud hosting & technical support (SaaS), everything else is yours.

 PyRar is provided as open source to give you the confidence you can continue your business no matter what happens.